 Growing citrus trees in Central Texas, especially lemons, is very tricky.
 This region is indeed warm, but at the same time, it gets some dangerous cold snaps that can devastate crops.
 Grow citrus trees in planters that are easy to move indoors when needed.

-One important measure to take is to avoid placing your tree in proximity to a vent or a heat source.
+One important measure is to avoid placing trees near a vent or a heat source.
 Direct heat will turn the air around the tree dry and may lead to foliage burn and loss.
 It also dries out the soil fast, which will require you to water more frequently.

 Texas A&M Agrilife extension provides plenty of information on growing citrus trees in Central Texas.
 You can learn more about it over here.